discordjs/guide/guide/interactions/modals.md

 			.setStyle(TextInputStyle.Paragraph);

 		// An action row only holds one text input,
-		// so we need one action row per text input. const firstActionRow = new ActionRowBuilder().addComponents(favoriteColorInput);
+		// so you need one action row per text input. const firstActionRow = new ActionRowBuilder().addComponents(favoriteColorInput);
 		const secondActionRow = new ActionRowBuilder().addComponents(hobbiesInput);

-		// Now we need to add our inputs into the modal modal.addComponents(firstActionRow, secondActionRow);
+		// Add inputs to the modal
+		modal.addComponents(firstActionRow, secondActionRow);

-		// Show our modal
+		// Show the modal to the user
 		await interaction.showModal(modal);
 	}
 });